-The Richard D. Haines Medical Library is located at the Scott & White Memorial Hospital and Clinic in Temple.
-All Texas A&M Health Science Center students have access to Haines Library's collection of 8,960 books and more than 980 current journal subscriptions.
+The Richard D. Haines Medical Library is located at Scott & White Medical Center - Temple.
+All Texas A&M Health Science Center students have access to the Haines Library's collection of over 57,000 electronic books, more than 50,000 electronic journal subscriptions, and over 150 databases including point of care resources.

 The library also houses the Scott and White Archives, which include correspondence, photographs, organizational records, oral histories, press releases, manuscripts, moulages, artifacts and articles written by Scott & White staff.

 The Office of Academic Support Services is the primary study facility for students in the College of Medicine.
 Located on the Bryan and Temple campuses, Academic Support staff help students study for lectures, quizzes, exams and the U.S. Medical Licensing Exam.

 There are 2,500 items available for checkout and reserve, computers with medical education programs, computer labs, SMART-board-equipped study rooms, individual and group study rooms, trainings for computer programs and educational software, and assistance with residency preparation and multimedia production.